leviv/leviv.github.io/_posts/projects/2020-05-29-Touchy-Feely.md

 ![Graph of haptic feedback for Disgust](/assets/img/2020-05-29-Touchy-Feely/Haptics - Disgust.png)

+Graph of haptic feedback for Disgust
+{: .caption}

 This emotion is disgust.
 Though disgust and anger are closely related in real life, there is a clear difference between the haptic feedback for each emotion.
 The haptic pattern for disgust starts out at a low intensity and sharpness, then uses an elliptical curve pattern to grow into a stronger ending.

 The feedback for disgust was intended to be similar to the pattern of anger, but less intense and less sharp.
 To do this, we included a final vibration strength similar to the one used in the anger feedback, but instead of a sustained vibration, we use an elliptic curve to slowly grow into the stronger feeling.

 ![Graph of haptic feedback for Happiness](/assets/img/2020-05-29-Touchy-Feely/Haptics - Happiness.png)

+Graph of haptic feedback for Happiness
+{: .caption}

 The sixth and final emotion, is happiness, or enjoyment.
 This haptic pattern is different from the most other patterns, as it consists of four distinct and discrete bursts of vibration with very short pauses between them.